mycheong/NLP-basic-python/README.md

 # NLP-basic-python
-This repository contains exercises on using nltk for basic NLP tasks
+This repository contains examples of using nltk for basic NLP tasks